kcoderhtml/kcoderhtml/README.md

 Hi there 👋.
 Welcome to my GitHub profile!
 My name is Kieran Klukas, and I am a 10th-grade homeschooler, digital explorer, Homelaber, Videographer, and GNU/UNIX freak.

 When I'm not doing school or working on a project, I enjoy takeing to the skies as an FPV (First-Person View) pilot.
 The thrill of soaring through the air and diving through gaps is a experience I can best descrive as pure joy.
-I try to capture my flights for my YouTube channel, [A Wanderer's Archives](https://youtube.com/@wanderer.archives).
+I try to capture my flights on my YouTube channel, [A Wanderer's Archives](https://youtube.com/@wanderer.archives).

 ![Kcoderhtml's Activity Grid](https://raw.githubusercontent.com/kcoderhtml/kcoderhtml/output/github-contribution-grid-snake.svg)